How to get to Vivid Sydney

 Charter Vessels

 Some operators may offer services via agents, direct sales, and online deal websites.
-We kindly suggest you read all terms and conditions and relevant information before making a purchase.
+We suggest you read all terms and conditions and relevant information before making a purchase.
 Also please read all information on your ticket including departure times, locations, and other conditions.

 Please note that Vivid Sydney does not operate any harbour cruises.
 If you have any questions, please contact the operator who is undertaking the harbour cruise.